Armed Forces Claims

 Non-freezing cold injuries

-Despite being serious career-threatening injuries, non-freezing cold injuries are largely preventable, and the MOD has provided clear guidance to reduce the risk of injury in JSP 539, but Commanders are often unaware of the guidance, or ignore it.
+Despite being serious career-threatening injuries, non-freezing cold injuries are largely preventable, and the MOD has provided clear guidance to reduce the risk of injury in JSP 375.
+However, commanders are often unaware of the guidance, or ignore it.
 Service personnel should be trained to recognise the signs of cold injury, so that quick treatment can be provided to prevent the damage from becoming irreversible.
 Read more about non-freezing cold injuries and how you can claim.

 Training accidents